 Injuries typically occur when the animal is handled.
 Cone snails administer stings by extending a long flexible tube called a proboscis and then firing a venomous, harpoonlike tooth (radula).

-A cone-snail sting can cause mild to moderate pain, and the area may develop other signs of acute inflammatory reaction such as mild redness and swelling.
+A cone-snail sting can cause mild to moderate pain, and the area may develop other signs of acute inflammatory reactions such as mild redness and swelling.
 Conotoxins affect the nervous system and are capable of causing paralysis, which could lead to respiratory failure and death.

 There is no specific treatment for cone-snail envenomations.
 First aid may focus on controlling pain but might not influence outcomes.
 Envenomation will not necessarily be fatal, but depending on the species, the amount of venom injected and the victim’s body size and susceptibility, complete paralysis may occur, which may lead to death.
 Conesnail venom is a mixture of many different substances, including tetrodotoxin (TTX).